 In January 2020, President Vest met with Director Jeremy Raisor of Enrollment Services and Director Dr. Judy Yip-Reyes of Institutional Effectiveness to draft a proposed framework to begin the College’s work on integrated strategic planning.
 The framework was submitted to the Leadership Council for discussion in March and April, and was approved in April 2020 provisionally as a 30,000-foot level guide for all the departments to participate in the planning process.
 This guide will be reviewed, revised, and updated regularly as the College is also adopting various major change initiatives (e.g., creation of the new Instructional Innovation Division).
 President Vest had this planning framework with the District Governing Board in its May 2020 meeting.

 In June and July of 2020, the Leadership Council reviewed the current College’s vision statement and engaged in a revision process.
 The Council shared the draft mission, value, and vision with the entire college at the August 2020 Convocation.
 In fall 2020, the Council invited college-wide input and feedback from external stakeholders via the use of Qualtrics surveys and Padlet.
-The Council plans to produce a final version of the revised mission, value, and vision to the District Governing Board by the end of year 2020.
-Meanwhile, the Council has also started to conduct situational analyses in different functional areas to identify barriers, opportunities, and competitive advantages in relation to the 2030 vision.
+Under the leadership of our Interim President Swarthout, the Council presented a final version of the revised mission, value, and vision to the District Governing Board at its January 2021 meeting.
+The Board approved and adopted the revised mission, value, and vision statements in January 2021.
+In spring 2021, the Council has been collecting college input in identifying strategic direction and has designated a seven-member Strategic Planning Task Force to develop vision-centered strategic goals for the college.

 Who I should contact for questions related to HLC and accreditation?

 Also see NPC's other program specific accreditation/licensing agencies.